sshimek42/sclogging/README.md

 # sclogging

-An overcomplicated Python module to add color to logs.
+A Python module (with the help of coloredlogs) to add color to logs.

-No docs yet - I'll get there (maybe).
+Working on docs.

-get_logger is what you're looking for to get started.
+get_logger is where to get started.

+Some options allow certain customations in the records themselves (e.g. %c.red%something%c%) sets color for that word then returns to defult color of that level of logging.

+Other options:
+Colored spacer

+Easily setting seperate options for stderr and file logs

+Custom timer class

+  Allows this: var_a=Timer(level="INFO")

+               var_a.start_timer(Note="I started it")

+  Log record =  time <spacer> var_a.module.function.start_timer INFO I started it

+Wraps logging, colorama.BACK, FORE, CURSOR